monoscope-tech/apitoolkit-landing/index.md

     logo: payfonte.svg
     theme: Brand
     color: e6fae3
-  - quote: "I fell for ApitoolKit because it integrated effortlessly with my application and provided valuable API insights.
+  - quote: "I fell for monoscope because it integrated effortlessly with my application and provided valuable API insights.
 Whenever I needed help, the team was always ready to listen and resolve any issues.
 That's why we pay for their service."
     photo: david_odohi.jpeg
     name: Odohi David
     title: CTO of Grovepay